• Feature Name: List Subcommand

 User Experience

-Users run a list subcommand, which prints metadata about the harnesses and contracts in each crate under verification.
-The subcommand will take the option --message-format=[pretty|json], which changes the output format.
+• --message-format=[pretty|json]: choose the output format.
 The default is pretty, which prints to the terminal.
 The json option creates and writes to a JSON file instead.

 Pretty Format